Thank you for reading our post, please rate this article at the end.

 What other consumers liked about Dicor RPCRC1 White EPDM Rubber Roof Coating

-- Impressive coverage – Buyers of this product are happy to stretch its use with more surface area but without compromising the quality when it’s done.
+- Impressive coverage – Buyers of this product are happy to extend its use to a larger surface area without compromising quality.

-- Smooth application – Applying this coat on your RV was not complex.
-And it creates a beautiful finish afterward.
+- Smooth application—Applying this coat to your RV was not complex, and it creates a beautiful finish.

 Areas for improvement:

-- The cost is a bit high compared to Heng’s Rubber Roof Coating.
+- The cost is slightly higher compared to Heng’s Rubber Roof Coating.

 - Drying time takes relatively longer than usual.